First impressions are just as important online as they are face-to-face.

-Sometimes, it helps to check out examples from some of the biggest brands in the world.
+If you want to learn about effective marketing strategy, sometimes, it helps to check out examples from some of the biggest brands in the world.

 Nike focuses on its mission – the statement is displayed on top of a video reel showcasing a diverse range of people doing sports.

 If you want to know the story about Nike’s founder, there’s a whole book on the subject.
 For everything else about the brand, start on this page: